 Prior to conscription being introduced under the terms of the Military Service Act of 1916, the Director General of Recruiting, the Earl of Derby, devised a scheme whereby men could enlist voluntarily and retain some freedom of choice as to the regiment or corps that they would serve with, which they would not have under conscription.
 The men who came forward to enlist under the Group System, more commonly known as the ‘Derby Scheme’, could choose to begin their military service immediately, or they could choose to defer the start of their service by transferring to the reserve and awaiting their call up.
 The men who chose to defer their service were issued with a certificate and a grey armband with a red crown on it, which they could wear to show that they had enlisted and were not ‘shirkers’ and returned to their normal lives until they got their notice papers, giving them two weeks’ notice of their reporting date.
 The men were divided into groups, hence the name of the system, depending on their year of birth and their marital status.
 It is almost certain that Walter Kitchen chose to enlist under the Group System and defer his service to await call-up.
 His age and married status placed him in Group 40 which, being one of the last to be called, was not called forward until the end of May 1916, having been given notice a month earlier.

-Because Walter Kitchen’s service papers have not survived, and there are no details of his specific unit in any other of the military documents relating to him, it is now impossible to say precisely where he served and what his service history was.
+Because Walter Kitchen’s service papers have not survived, and there are no details of his specific unit in any other of the military documents relating to him, it is now impossible to say precisely where he served and what his service history was, although a granddaughter of Walter Kitchen's suggests that he served in Mesopotamia towards the end of the Great War.
 Aside from illnesses that may have caused him to go to hospital during the war, because Walter Kitchen’s name does not appear in any casualty lists published during the war it is reasonably safe to say that he was not wounded during his service.

 Following his demobilisation, Walter Kitchen returned home to Scholes and his family.
 He also returned to teaching at Saville Green Council School.
 Throughout his teaching career, Walter Kitchen continued to train and expand his expertise, and by 1920, when he registered at Gipton Council School, he could list the following professional qualifications; Board of Education Certificate (Distinction in Principles of Education), Teachers’ 1st Class Drawing Certificate, Board of Education Certificates in Advanced Physiography and Human Physiology (1st Class), Intermediate Certificate in Tonic Solfa, Leeds School Board Elementary Certificate in Physical Exercises, University of Victoria Extension Course in History Distinction).